uppes/coroutine/README.md

 /**
  * Add/schedule an `yield`-ing `function/callable/task` for execution.
+ * Will immediately return an `int`, and continue to the next instruction.
  * Returns an task Id
  * - This function needs to be prefixed with `yield`
  *